SopiMlab/DeepLearningWithAudio/04_ganspacesynth/README.md

 Make sure you have [pyext](../utilities/pyext-setup) and [GANSynth](../03_nsynth_and_gansynth/gansynth) set up.
 You can then open the `.pd` patches.

-## Computing GANSpaceSynth on AzureVM
+## !NOT FOR THE COURSE !! -- Computing GANSpaceSynth on AzureVM

 Follow the instructions for [training GANSynth](../03_nsynth_and_gansynth/gansynth/training/azure_training.md).